ahmetselcukzengin/IP-Address/README.md

-Find your devce ip address
+Find your devce ip address.